-For those patients with AF who do not require a concomitant open-heart surgical procedure, surgeons have used our endoscopic Isolator® system for minimally invasive AF treatment procedures.
+For those patients with AF who do not require a concomitant open-heart surgical procedure, surgeons have used our Isolator system for minimally invasive AF treatment procedures.
 These procedures have generally been performed through minimally invasive incisions without the need to place patients on a heart-lung bypass machine.
 Surgeons have reported that the procedure takes approximately two to three hours and that the average hospitalization period has been two to five days.
 Similar to the open-heart surgical procedure, patients who have more continuous AF generally require an expanded lesion set that mimics the cut and sew Maze procedure.
-During the first half of 2008, we plan to introduce our CoolrailTM Linear Ablation Pen which is designed to enable physicians to perform an expanded ablation procedure.
+Our Coolrail device and multifunctional pen are often adopted during these procedures to enable physicians to perform additional ablations.